Open Search

 What Does Clinical Psychology Focus On?

-Let’s take a look at clinical psychology examples.
-Clinical psychology provides mental health services for people of all ages and from all walks of life.
+Clinical psychology focuses on providing mental health services to address behavioral and mental health issues experienced by individuals throughout their lives such as personality disorder, mood disorder, anxiety, and psychotic disorders among many others.
 Methods and techniques may vary from practice to practice.
 But the focus of clinical psychology is on assessing clients' mental health through psychological assessment and testing, and providing appropriate interventions.
 In addition to these primary activities, clinical psychologists sometimes conduct clinical research and act as consultants.
 4 Here is a closer look at the primary functions of a clinical psychologist:

 Assessing